Pylons/pyramid/docs/tutorials/bfgwiki2/installation.rst

 Preparation, UNIX
 -----------------

 #.
+If you don't already have a Python 2.5 interpreter installed on
-Obtain, install, or find `Python 2.5
+   your system, obtain, install, or find `Python 2.5
    <http://python.org/download/releases/2.5.4/>`_ for your system.

 #.
 Install latest `setuptools` into the Python you